 Connections in social media are heterogeneous.
-People can connect to their family, colleagues, college classmates, or some buddies met online.
+Users or People can connect to their colleagues, college classmates, family, or some buddies met online.
 Some of these relations are helpful to determine the targeted behavior (labels) but not necessarily always so true.
-For instance, Figure 1 shows the contacts of the first author on Facebook.
+For instance, Figure 1 shows the contacts of the first user on Facebook.
 The densely-knit group on the right side is mostly his college classmates, while the upper left corner shows his connections at his graduate school.
 Meanwhile, at the bottom left are some of his high-school friends.
 While it seems reasonable to infer that his college classmates and friends in graduate school are very likely to be interested in IT gadgets based on the fact that the user is a fan of IT gadget (as most of them are majoring in computer science), it does not make sense to propagate this preference to his high-school friends.
-In a nutshell, people are involved in different affiliations and connections are emergent results of those affiliations.
-These affiliations have to be differentiated for behavior prediction.
+In a nutshell, people are involved in different relationships and connections are emergent results of those affiliations.
+These relationships have to be differentiated for behavior prediction.

-However, the affiliation information is not readily available in social media.
-Direct application of collective inference [5] or label propagation [11] treats the connections in as a social network homogeneously.
+However, the affiliation information is not readily available in social media network.
+Direct application of collective inference [1] or label propagation [7] treats the connections in as a social network homogeneously.
 This is especially problematic when the connections in the network are noisy.
-To address the heterogeneity presented in connections, we have proposed a framework (SocDim) [6] for collective behavior learning.
+To address the heterogeneity presented in connections, we have proposed framework Social dimensions [3] for sociology learning.

-The framework SocDim is composed of two steps: 1) social dimension extraction, and 2) discriminative learning.
-In the first step, latent social dimensions are extracted based on network topology to capture the potential affiliations of actors.
+The framework Social dimensions is composed of two steps: 1) social dimension extraction, and 2) supervised learning.
+In the first step, latent social dimensions are extracted based on network topology to capture the potential relationships of actors.
 These extracted social dimensions represent how each actor is involved in diverse affiliations.
 One example of the social dimension representation is shown in Table 1.
 The entries show the degree of one user involving in an affiliation.
-These social dimensions can be treated as features of actors for the subsequent discriminative learning.
+These social dimensions can be treated as features of actors for the subsequent supervised learning.
 Since the network is converted into features, typical classifier such as support vector machine and logistic regression can be employed.
-The discriminative learning procedure will determine which latent social dimension correlates with the targeted behavior and assign proper weights.
+The supervised learning procedure will determine which latent social dimension correlates with the targeted behavior and assign proper weights.

 Now let's re-examine the contacts network in Figure 1.
-One key observation is that when actors are belonging to the same affiliations, they tend to connect to each other as well.
+One key observation is that when users are belonging to the same relationships, they tend to connect to each other as well.
 It is reasonable to expect people of the same department to interact with each other more frequently.
 Hence, to infer the latent affiliations, we need to find out a group of people who interact with each other more frequently than random.
 This boils down to a classical community detection problem.
-Since each actor can involve in more than one affiliations, a soft clustering scheme is preferred.
+Since each user can involve in more than one affiliations, a soft clustering scheme is preferred.

-In the instantiation of the framework SocDim, modularity maximization [7] is adopted to extract social dimensions.
+In the instantiation of the framework social dimensions, modularity maximization [11] is adopted to extract social dimensions.
 The social dimensions correspond to the top eigenvectors of a modularity matrix.
 It has been empirically shown that this framework outperforms other representative relational learning methods in social media.
 However, there are several concerns about the scalability of SocDim with modularity maximization:

 • The social dimensions extracted according to modularity maximization are dense.
-Suppose there are 1 million actors in a network and 1,000 dimensions1 are extracted.
-Suppose standard double precision numbers are used, holding the full matrix alone requires $1M \times 1K \times 8 = 8G$ memory.
+Suppose there are 10 million actors in a network and 1, 000 dimensions1 are extracted.
+Suppose standard double precision numbers are used, holding the full matrix alone requires $10M \times 1K \times 8 = 80G$ memory.
 This large-size dense matrix poses thorny challenges for the extraction of social dimensions as well as the subsequent discriminative learning.